hyphanet/win-freenetupdater/README.md

 Note:
 As most of the code is cross plateform, this project can be tested (compiled and executed) on linux.
-The only specific part for the Windows plateform is the function **FindProcessByID** (which, under linux will do nothing and return false)
+The only specific part for the Windows plateform are the functions **FindProcessByID** (under linux will do nothing and return False) and **TerminateProcessByID**(under linux will do nothing and return True).